 FAQs

-• Unless you are an International Studies major with a focus in Travel and Tourism, the internship course is not required.
-We do, however, encourage all International Studies majors to do one.
-Not only will the internship credit be substituted for requirements in the IS core and/or focus in most cases, but completing an internship provides you with the opportunity to test-drive a career path and to gain valuable experience and skills in the process that will make you more competitive and marketable in today's job search.
+Internship credit can be substituted for requirements in the IS major in most cases.
+Completing an internship provides you with the opportunity to test-drive a career path and to gain valuable experience and skills that will make you more competitive and marketable in today's job search.

 In addition to learning hard skills, internships also help build soft skills needed to interact in a professional setting.
 You will hone your communication and interpersonal skills and further understand organization/company culture.
 Many employers now expect students to have engaged in some sort of career-related work before graduation.
 The internship experience is ready-made for doing just that.

-The graduate internship, IS 5387, earns three semester hours of credit.
+The graduate internship, IS 5387, earns three semester hours of credit (150 hours of internship work required).

 • We make every effort to recruit agencies and businesses that offer paid internships and we do encourage students to recognize their valuable skills and seek compensation for time spent working for their internship employer.
 At the present time, however, most of our interns have completed unpaid internships.

-• You are responsible for securing your own internship, but we're here to help!
+• You are responsible for securing your own internship.
 Check out where students have interned before to get your gears turning and contact us if you need any help.

-• Applications from eligible students are normally accepted the semester before the internship takes place.
-As an undergraduate student, you should have completed at least 60 hours of course work before making the application and your Texas State GPA needs to be at least a 2.75.
-We recommend doing an internship in your last semester or second-to-last semester to increase your hiring chances.
-We recommend taking an internship early if you're not sure about a field and you want to try it our before devoting further efforts to it.
+Applications from eligible students are normally accepted the semester before the internship takes place.
+Undergraduate students should have completed at least 60 hours of course work and have a 2.75 TXST GPA.
+You might consider taking an internship earlier if you're not sure about a field and you want to try it our before devoting further efforts to it.

 Graduate students should have completed at least 18 hours of graduate coursework and have a Texas State GPA of a 3.2 or higher.